 After at least two years without causing a stir in the mobile device market, Samsung has finally managed to draw attention to its new flagship, the Galaxy S6.
-The device comes with a new design, unique hardware construction and leaner software than previous versions of Samsung's TouchWiz interface, which all adds up to the most impressive phone Samsung has released in years.
-We were very keen to review this new flagship.
-Read on for the specifics in our Galaxy S6 review.
+The device comes with a new, premium design, a leaner software interface than ever before, and advanced charging features which all add up to the most impressive phone Samsung has released in years.
+Find out why we love this device in our Samsung Galaxy S6 review.

 - ✓Fast charging